 Expert Meeting on Measuring Impact in the Age of the Data Revolution

 The data world around us is changing.
-Massive new sources of data are emerging, which offer staggering new possibilities as well as challenges for the practice of impact measurement and monitoring and evaluation (M&E) in the development and humanitarian sectors.
+Massive new sources of data are emerging, which offer staggering new possibilities as well as challenges for the practice of impact measurement in the development and humanitarian sectors.
 During Oxfam Novib’s annual Expert Meeting, organized on the 29th of March 2018, successful examples of how the data revolution can be used in development and humanitarian settings were introduced.
-The aim of the day was to address how impact measurement and M&E can make use of these new data sources.
+The aim of the day was to address how impact measurement can make use of these new data sources.